 Recovery is hard.
 Trauma is a daily battle for us survivors of abuse.
 Each fight is not an easy one.
 It’s completely natural to have a lack of motivation.
-In fact, as Mike Bundrant of the iNLP Center states, it’s common for just about everyone to lack motivation at one point or another.

 You’ve fought hard.
 You have stood your ground in every battle and you’ve come out victorious.
 You’re still here and that’s what truly matters.